oeminteractivellc/oeminteractive-django/README.md

-# OEMCompAnalysis
+# OEMInteractiveLLC/oeminteractive-django

-Competitive analysis report generator for OEM Interactive.
+Administrative tools for OEM Interactive, based on Django.